 This easy, one-mile trail follows the bank of the Upper Colorado River, where thousands of colorful wildflowers bloom in the summer and moose are often spotted during the morning and early evening hours.

-Fishing was a popular pastime with early visitors to the Park, and it remains so today, with anglers catching several types of trout - brown, brook, rainbow, and cutthroat - in 150 lakes.
+Fishing was a popular pastime for early visitors to the park, and it remains so today, with anglers catching several types of trout, including brown, brook, rainbow and cutthroat.
 Note: A valid Colorado fishing license is required for all persons 16 years of age or older to fish in Rocky Mountain National Park.
 For current Colorado fishing license fees visit the Colorado Division of Wildlife website.

 The moose is a naturally shy creature, but sightings occur almost daily in the summer along the banks of the Upper Colorado River in the Kawuneeche Valley.
-Enjoy the moose at a distance...give these magnificent animals plenty of room to roam without human interference.
+Enjoy the moose at a distance and give these magnificent animals plenty of room to roam without human interference.